-Cell Phone: Cell coverage is pretty good on most of the ranch.
+Cell Phone: Cell coverage is fair on most of the ranch.
+Hill tops tend to have service.
 Verizon is the preferred provider.
 There are places on the ranch with no cell service.

 Time off: 1-2 days off per week, depending on seasonal workload.
-Apprentice and manager off times will not always be the same days to allow some personal space and ensure essential duties are covered.
+Apprentice and mentor off times may not always be the same days to allow some personal space and ensure essential duties are covered.

-Visitors policy: Generally, visitors are welcome as long as they stay safe, don’t endanger the livestock and act respectfully and they don’t interfere with work performance.
+Visitors policy: Generally, visitors are welcome as long as they act respectfully and don’t interfere with work performance.
+Advanced notice is appreciated.

-Food: The ranch will provide beef.
-Shared meals will be regularly offered.
+Food: The ranch provides beef.
+Shared meals are regularly offered.